-Following the engagement work undertaken, a 'Concept Paper' was produced, proposing how the ICP could articulate a single Integrated Care Strategy and outlining the priorities on which partners all agreed.
-This was presented to the ICP in November 2022 and, following agreement on this, this initial Strategy was developed and agreed by Partners in December 2022.
+Following the engagement work undertaken, a 'Concept Paper' was produced, proposing how the ICP could articulate a single Integrated Care Strategy and outlining the priorities which all partners agreed.
+It was presented to the ICP in November 2022 and, following agreement, the initial Strategy was developed and agreed by Partners in December 2022.

-In recognition of the scale of the task and the need to change fundamentally the relationship between systems, services and our relationship with residents, the Strategy is presented as a ten-year plan, with reviews to take place annually to take into account progress made as well as new challenges and opportunities that arise.
-There will be a major review at the midway point in five years' time, commencing in the 2026/7 financial year.
+In recognition of the scale of the task and the need to fundamentally change the relationship between systems, services and our relationship with residents, the Strategy is presented as a ten-year plan, with reviews to take place annually taking into account progress made, as well as new challenges and opportunities arising.
+There will be a major review in the 2026/7 financial year.

 There is a requirement that, on completion, we present our Strategy to the NHS ICB and the Health and Wellbeing Boards of our upper tier local authorities.
 The Strategy must be refreshed every time the upper tier local authorities publish a revised Joint Strategic Needs Assessment and/or a revised local Health and Wellbeing Strategy.
 In turn, the upper tier local authorities are required to consider the Integrated Care Strategy as they develop their own local plans.
 In addition, the ICB must have regard to the Integrated Care Strategy in how it exercises its statutory functions as the unitary authority for the NHS in Mid and South Essex.
 It should be noted that the ICP will never seek to diminish or weaken the sovereignty of our partner organisations and agencies or our powerful local Alliances, nor will our Strategy replace or replicate their strategies and operational plans.
 It is simply intended to identify those shared priorities on which we will all work together and describe how we will do so.